kasjfksj/kasjfksj.github.io/_projects/video_diffusion.md

 # Background
 Current diffusion models for video generation are limited to producing a fixed number of frames, often resulting in short clips that lack the ability to maintain long-term consistency across extended sequences.

-{% include figure.liquid loading="eager" path="assets/img/video_diffusion/DVM_arch.png" title="Architecture of the Diffusion Video Model" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/img/video_diffusion/DVM_arch.png" caption="Architecture of the Diffusion Video Model" class="img-fluid rounded z-depth-1" %}

 This constraint stems from the inherent design of these models, which are trained to generate a constant frame length without mechanisms to seamlessly extend or connect sequences.